Anubhab19518/dsa-solver/README.md

 AlgoGenie is an advanced application that leverages a multi-agent AI system built with Microsoft's AutoGen to solve complex Data Structures and Algorithms (DSA) problems.
 It's not just a code generator; it's a conversational AI team that plans, codes, executes, and explains solutions, simulating a collaborative problem-solving process.

-This project is designed to run in a containerized environment and is deployed on **Render**.
+This project is designed to run in a containerized environment.